Siphon880gh/devbrain/Web Development - Full Stack and More!/Developer - Full-Stack (CSS, HTML, Javascript, NodeJS, React, PHP, Python, and more!)/Libraries, Plugins, etc - Modular System/_Mixing import and require.md

 |Modern Node.js backend|`import` + `"type": "module"`|Preferred for new code|
 |Mixed usage|Use dynamic `import()` inside CJS|Only way to load ESM in CJS|
 |Frontend|`import`|Browser standard|

----

-Let me know if you want code examples scaffolded for each environment or a snippet to convert CommonJS to ESM.